jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 provided by the college.
 Near the end of the campus are family flats and a cluster of more modern single-occupancy apartments which are known as the "Pepperpots" but resemble no receptacle I have ever seen used for storing spices.
-The street terminates with a bright red mailbox bearing the royal cypher of George VI.
+The street terminates in a bright red mailbox bearing the royal cypher of George VI.

 Churchill College itself is a great deal less picturesque---the archetype of